Skip to main content

 About Sipoonkorpi

-Sipoonkorpi National Park is situated northeast of Helsinki in the Uusimaa region and represents the capital region's nearest national park, established in 2011.
-The park covers approximately 19 square kilometres of forested ridges, lakes, and mire patches within the rapidly urbanizing greater Helsinki metropolitan area.
+Sipoonkorpi National Park is situated northeast of Helsinki in the Uusimaa region and was established in 2011.
+[1] The park covers approximately 19 square kilometres of forested ridges, lakes, and mire patches across the municipalities of Helsinki, Vantaa, and Sipoo within the rapidly urbanizing greater Helsinki metropolitan area.
 Despite its proximity to over one million people, Sipoonkorpi preserves a significant tract of relatively natural boreal forest that serves both ecological and recreational functions.
 The park is particularly important as a green infrastructure element connecting the Helsinki urban forest network with larger forested areas to the north and east, supporting biodiversity and offering accessible nature experiences for urban residents.

 Wildlife Ecosystems

 The park's forested interior provides refuge for species that have been pushed to the margins of the urbanizing Helsinki region.
-White-tailed deer and roe deer are common.
+The Eurasian eagle owl is the park's emblem species.
+Moose, white-tailed deer, and roe deer are common.
 Brown hare, fox, and badger are abundant.
-Osprey and black kite nest in the park, taking advantage of the clear lakes.
-Lesser spotted woodpecker, treecreeper, and goldcrest inhabit the forest.
+Flying squirrel, a protected species in Finland, maintains a population in the older spruce stands.
+[1] Black woodpecker, capercaillie, and goshawk inhabit the forest.
 The park's lakes hold pike and perch.
-Flying squirrel—a protected species in Finland—maintains a small population in the older spruce stands.
 The park represents one of the most significant pockets of natural forest within commuting distance of Helsinki.

 Flora Ecosystems